AbelHristodor/notes-cheatsheets/Software Engineering/Design Patterns.md

 E.g.: In a game, you might have a template for character creation.
 The template method outlines the general steps like choosing a character model, setting attributes, and adding equipment.
 Subclasses for different character types (warrior, mage, archer) provide concrete implementations for each step.

 ## Decorator
-The Decorator design pattern is a structural pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
+The Decorator design pattern is a structural pattern that *allows behavior to be added to individual objects*, either statically or dynamically, without affecting the behavior of other objects from the same class.
 It's an alternative to subclassing for extending functionality.

 Key components: